ldaptools/ldaptools/docs/en/reference/Attribute-Converters.md

   * `toLdap`: Takes a bool and switches the group between domain local, universal, global, security, or distribution.

   * `fromLdap`: Depending on the attribute, does a bitwise conversion to set a specific type as true or false.

+#### *gpo_link*
+  * `toLdap`: Takes an array of GPO names, retrieves their DNs, and returns a valid string for the gPLink attribute.

+  * `fromLdap`: Takes a gPLink attribute string, splits it into the distinct GPOs, and returns an array of GPO names.